 But no matter what your situation, rest assured that there are some basic rules and guidelines in place that can help you pinpoint areas of concern and allow you to easily cover your bases.
 As always, if you find yourself with outstanding questions, or are just feeling too overwhelmed to deal with these matters on your own, seek the guidance of an experienced lawyer, accountant, or personal financial manager for support.

 If you are the person managing your loved one’s finances, you will need to file a personal tax return for them that covers the time up until they passed away.
-This means if they died in June of 2020, you will need to file a personal tax return on their behalf by April 15, 2021, covering the first six months of 2020.
-If they passed away in February of 2021, and had not yet paid 2020 taxes, you will be required to file their last two income tax returns, one covering 2020, and one covering the first 2 months of 2021.
+This means if they had died in June of 2020, you would have needed to file a personal tax return on their behalf by April 15, 2021, covering the first six months of 2020.
+If they had passed away in February of 2021, and had not yet paid 2020 taxes, you would have been required to file their last two income tax returns, one covering 2020, and one covering the first 2 months of 2021.

 To do their taxes, you fill it out exactly as they would have while they were alive, using the standard Form 1040.
 If the person was married at the time of their passing, their spouse can file a final joint return as they typically would if their partner was still living.
 This return will include the person’s income and deductions up until their time of death along with the surviving spouse’s full year’s worth of information.

 Once the person’s final return is filed, if there are any taxes owed, these will come out of the remaining assets in the estate.
 If there is a refund due, this will be paid out to the estate and can then be distributed to beneficiaries along with whatever other money is left.
 If the estate doesn’t have enough money to pay the tax bill, the executor will have to petition the court to declare the estate insolvent.